 Cold, damp air is also an indication of poor indoor air quality.
 People who live under these circumstances are prone to catch cold and flu, and can eventually develop asthma.
 Coughing, wheezing, and tightness in the chest are the usual symptoms.
 Prolonged exposure to these conditions combined with a bacterial infection can also cause pneumonia.
 The symptoms include phlegm, fever, and chest pain that could appear within 24 to 48 hours.

-The presence of building materials residue such as asbestos and radon may not cause immediate symptoms, but over the years it could induce the formation of cancer cells in your body.
-Mesothelioma is a type of aggressive cancer that is often associated with asbestos inhalation.
+The presence of building materials residue may not cause immediate symptoms, but over the years it could induce the formation of cancer cells in your body.
+Mesothelioma is a type of aggressive cancer that is often associated with the inhalation of dangerous particles in the home or office.
 It can take 20 to 50 years for mesothelioma to manifest symptoms, and by that time it is most likely already too late.
 The survival rate for this type of cancer is low, and there is no cure for the disease.

 How can you be sure of the content of the air you breathe inside your house?
 The answer is by doing an indoor air quality testing.
 This test will detect if any pollutants and harmful substances exist in your living space.
 Subsequently, proper steps can be taken to eliminate those pollutants from your home.
 Good ventilation and building care are one of the key elements to keep your home safe from harmful substances.
 You cannot ignore possible threats to your health.
 Have your indoor air quality tested today.